andrewjcourt/-ncrypt2/README.md

 # *ncrypt2
 Text encryption tool for kids' spy game - GUI

-A Python / Tkinter text encrypting program for Mac OSX.
+A Python / Tkinter text-encrypting program for Mac OSX.

 Requests a PIN on start-up (it's 2008).